elusivecodes/FrostCore/README.md

 - `callback` is the function you wish to wrap.
 - `leading` is a Boolean indicating whether you wish the function to execute on the leading edge of the animation frame, and will default to *false*.

-The wrapped function returns a Promise that resolves after the callback has been executed, or rejects if the callback was not executed.

 ```javascript
 const animation = Core.animation(callback, leading);
 ```